 According to Hall (1995), the attitudes the community has toward tourism development is a primary factor determining how successful it will be.
 He observed that successful tourism development occurred when the general community was supportive of tourism related ventures.
 Community support was more likely to manifest if the benefits of tourism development were plainly evident.
 Howell (1987) and Blank (1989) had earlier stressed the importance of fostering positive community attitudes toward tourism development to ensure success.
 Howell (1987) commented that one of the most important factors in developing tourism in small towns was the active and positive involvement of the general community.
-This was primarily based on the concept of the "intangible host-guest" role played by community support, successful tourism development is difficult to achieve.
+This was primarily based on the concept of the "intangible host-guest" role played by community members that influence tourists' perceptions of the place.
+In the absence of active community support, successful tourism development is difficult to achieve.